The DJI OSMO was announced in 2015

 The DJI OSMO is a cinematographer’s equivalent to black magic, and I’m not joking either.
-I used the OSMO to record my donkey ride in Santorini, and the resulting footage blew me away.
-As I held on for my dear life while the donkey’s handler RAN us down the mountain.
-I was flying left and right in my saddle trying my best not to fall off.
+I used the OSMO to record my donkey ride in Santorini, and the resulting footage blew me away as I held on for my dear life while the donkey’s handler RAN us down the mountain.
+I was flying left and right in my saddle, trying my best not to fall off.

-Once the ten minutes of terror was over, I sat down to review the footage thinking it was all going to be unusable.
+Once the ten minutes of terror was over, I sat down to review the footage, thinking it was all going to be unusable.
 After watching a few of the clips, I had to pick my jaw off the poop covered sidewalk.
 The footage looked like it was shot off an escalator moving right next to me.
 I was in complete amazement to what the OSMO was able to capture.
 It’s still hard for me to believe how well it worked.
 I shot with the OSMO for the rest of the week and got some excellent footage.

-This camera is not reliably if you are recording in 4k mode.
+This camera is not reliable if you are recording in 4k mode.
 Doing so will run you the risk of losing your footage to file corruption.
 If you are planning to use the OSMO exclusively in 4k mode, do not buy it.
 I recently visited the space shuttle Endeavor in Los Angeles and lost 90% of the footage.
-We had been planning that visit for weeks so you can imagine how frustrating it was to get home and realize none of the videos came out.
+We had been planning that visit for weeks, so you can imagine how frustrating it was to get home and realize none of the videos came out.

 There’s nothing worse than losing your footage.
 It’s a deal breaker.
 After doing some research, I found that the file will corrupt if the user turns off the OSMO before the video is completely processed.
 This is a problem because most users turn off our cameras in between shots to save the battery.

 You would think DJI would have launched this product with some safeguards in the software to prevent this from happening, but they have not.
 It puts me in an awkward position because I love the shots I get filming with the OSMO.
 But dang, such a high chance of file corruption in scary!